murmcraft/bioinfo_rnd_task/README.md

 - known indels,
 - WGS interval list

 Depending on to which reference genome your reads are aligned, download corresponding reference files.
-Here, the test data is aligned to GRCh37 reference genome and the corresponding files can be downloaded from indicated sources:
+Here, the test data is aligned to GRCh37 reference genome and the corresponding files can be downloaded from the indicated sources:
 ```
 mkdir -p reference-data
 cd reference-data